jackdewinter/pymarkdown/docs/extensions/pragmas.md

 #### Available Commands

-The only command that is in place in the `disable-next-line` command.
+The only command that is currently in place in the `disable-next-line` command.

 Note that due to the reasons mentioned
 [in this section](https://github.com/jackdewinter/pymarkdown/blob/main/docs/advanced_scanning.md#pragmas),
-there will have to be sufficient reasons presented as to why the number of commands should be increased.
+sufficient reasons must be presented as to why the number of pragma commands should be increased.
+As noted, this is not for any other reason than to keep the system simple and performant.

 ##### Disable-next-line Command

-After one or more whitespace characters (spaces or tabs), a comma-separated list of identifiers specifies the rules to disable only for the line directly following the line containing the pragma.
+After one or more whitespace characters, a comma-separated list of identifiers specifies the rules to disable only for the line directly following the line containing the pragma.
 If any element in the list is blank, the error that is output will look like: